 The proposed amendments make new rules under Section 79 of the Information Technology (IT) Act to “proactively” deploy technology, which would enable a ferreting of content seen as “unlawful.”
 They also require end-to-end encryption to be broken so that the origin of messages can be traced.

 There should be a Nodal person of Contact for 24X7 coordination with law enforcement agencies and officers to ensure compliance.
-The social media platforms will be keeping a vigil on “unlawful activity” for a period of “180 days”.
+The social media platforms will keep a vigil on “unlawful activity” for “180 days”.

 The rule draft says: “ in a lawful order the intermediary shall, within 72 hours of communication, provide such information or assistance as asked for by any government agency or assistance concerning the security of the State or cybersecurity; or investigation or detection or prosecution or prevention of offense.
 The intermediary shall enable tracing out of such originator of information on its platform as may be required by government agencies that are legally authorized.”